 The 1098-T form is provided to help students and parents determine eligibility for an American Opportunity Tax Credit or a Lifetime Learning Credit.
 Effective with the 2016 tax year, forms are issued to all students who were in attendance for one of the 3 terms in the applicable calendar year.

 1098-T forms are mailed each year by January 31st to the student’s billing address on file in SIS.
 (If there is no billing address on file, the form is mailed to the student’s permanent address; if no permanent address is on file, the form is mailed to the student’s mailing address in SIS.)
-The 1098-T forms are also available to students online through Student Information Systems, under the Student Accounts menu or to students and Authorized Payers on the eBill-ePay website.
+The 1098-T forms are also available to students online through Student Information Systems, under the Student Accounts menu or to students and proxies on the eBill-ePay website.